EC528-Fall-2023/ChRIS/README.md

 - ##### Helm: Helm is a software packaging manager that makes it easier to deploy applications to OpenShift clusters.
 We have created a collection of helm projects which are united in one script which automates the deployment of ChRIS and the observability stack onto OpenShift for ease of deployment to the NERC or similar Openshift environment.

 OpenShift on NERC possesses two tools and operators that we use directly in our observability stack; an in-built Prometheus tool and the OpenTelemetry operator.
 The OpenShift Prometheus tool allows us to scrape simpler metrics such as CPU and memory usage which can then be exported to our deployed Grafana tool for display to our users.
-However, it does not collect more detailed metrics or HTTP requests, hence in the future it would be good to deploy a custom instance of Prometheus which will allow us to do this.
+However, it does not collect more detailed metrics or HTTP requests, hence in the future it would be good to deploy a custom instance of Prometheus which will allow us to do this (we were unable to do so because of NERC permissions issues preventing us from deploying the Promtail agent).
 We also use OpenTelemetry auto-instrumentation and collector tools to allow us to collect and aggregate all telemetry data (i.e. logs and traces in particular), which can then be exported to the other tools on our observability stack.

 ![alt_text](./newdiag.JPG "Figure 1: Diagram of What Observability Stack Will Look Like in the NERC")